Tangent curves to degenerating hypersurfaces: Introduction

 It is natural to try to marry the two approaches, by taking a further degeneration of each towards the origin.
 Heuristic arguments suggest that when we do this, our component contributions should correspond to Gr\"afnitz's tropical curve contributions, with the multi-degree given by ``projection to infinity'' (see \cite[Figure 3.4 and Remark 4.16]{Graefnitz}).
 For $d \leq 4$ one can enumerate the tropical curves by hand, and thus verify this correspondence (see \cite[\S 7.1.2]{Graefnitz}).

 If this could be made precise, it would explain the simplicity of the formulae appearing in Conjecture~\ref{conj: hypergeometric conjecture}, as they would be the first order terms of a scattering process.
-(In the other direction, however, it is not immediately clear how formulae such as \eqref{eqn: degree d1 d2 conjecture} can be deduced from the scattering diagram.)
+In the other direction, however, it is not immediately clear how our conjectured formula \eqref{eqn: degree d1 d2 conjecture} could have been arrived at via scattering diagram considerations.